wjc-van-es/cnsia/doc/ch05_persisting_data.md

 2. find a way to extract the dump file from the container's filesystem probably, by writing it to an extra volume for file exchange
-3. create a separate Flyway V4__*.sql script from the data insert bit of the db dump (with a little alteration to be recognizably different from the original)
+3. create a separate Flyway V4__*.sql script from the data insert bit of the db dump (with a little alteration to be recognizably different from the original).
+We will need to use a new image of
+4. For the new Flyway scripts to work we need a new Docker image of catalog-service.
+I propose `'ghcr.io/wjc-van-es/catalog-service:0.0.5-SNAPSHOT'`
+5. Let's see if we can update the dependencies for `'ghcr.io/wjc-van-es/catalog-service:0.0.5-SNAPSHOT'` as much as possible
-4. Create the external volume and specify this one in `docker-compose.yml`
+6. Create the external volume and specify this one in `docker-compose.yml`
+7. In `docker-compose.yml` update the images of both the `catalog-service` and the `polar-postgres` containers.
-5. Test the result all records should have version 1 (and the same creation and modification timestamp)
+8. Test the result all records should have version 1 (and the same current creation and modification timestamp)

 ### Step 1: The datadump
 webpages with pgdump info and info of the used postgres image: